MrBocch/crystal_todo-app/README.md

 ## Todo

-I originally created this for organizing my self but then I discovered Obsidian, I much rather use Obsidian but decided it would be a waste to not to atleast finish what I started.
+I originally created this for organizing my self but then I discovered Obsidian.
+I much rather use Obsidian but decided it would be a waste to not to atleast finish what I started.